 15. They Are So Affectionate

 Apart from the headbutting mentioned above, they have many other affectionate ways.
 One way a Maine Coon shows how much it loves and trusts you is by slow blinking at you.
 It will also lay on its back and show you its belly.
-Only an owner knows their Maine Coon well enough to know if it is safe to touch a displayed belly.
+Only a Maine Coon’s human knows their Maine Coon well enough to know if it is safe to touch a displayed belly.
 It is not actually an invite to tickle, it is a display of love and trust.

 16. Their Tails Are like Sails